 Certain of our joint venture properties are subject to various rights of first refusal, buy-sell provisions, put and call rights, or other sale or marketing rights for partners which are customary in real estate joint venture agreements and the industry.
-We and our partners in these joint ventures may initiate these provisions (subject to any applicable lock up or similar restrictions), which may result in either the sale of our interest or the use of available cash or borrowings, or the use of limited partnership interests in the Operating Partnership, to acquire the joint venture interest from our partner.
+We and our partners in these joint ventures may initiate these provisions (subject to any applicable lock up or similar restrictions), which may result in either the sale of our interest or the use of available cash or borrowings or units to acquire the joint venture interest from our partner.

 We may provide financing to joint ventures primarily in the form of interest bearing construction loans.
-As of June 30, 2014 and December 31, 2013, we had construction loans and other advances to related parties totaling \$173.8 million and \$140.3 million, respectively, which are included in deferred costs and other assets.
+As of June 30, 2014 and December 31, 2013, we had construction loans and other advances to related parties totaling \$173.8 million and \$140.3 million, respectively, which are included in deferred costs and other assets